unoplatform/uno/doc/articles/getting-started/portingApps2.md

 This is best (or: preferable) option, if using newer Uno versions / checking existing PR doesn't solve your problem.
 Best, but also it requires much more time from your side.
 It will be covered in another article.

+## make strip-down version
+As last resort, you can make some app functions work only under Windows, and WASM/iOS/Android versions somehow limited.

 But for now, assume that you found some workaround, and now you are ready to build (or: try to build...) app for target other than UWP.
 This would be our next topic.